tiagosantos-dev/salon/README.md

 # Java Adapter Example

 ## Overview
-The following repo contains examples for OpenFin's Java adapter..
+The following repo contains examples for OpenFin's Java adapter.

 ## Guidelines
 Run the example of connecting to OpenFin and creating applications